'Greta': Film Review | Berlin 2019

 Brazilian director Armando Praca's feature debut stars Marco Nanini as a male nurse who takes in a criminal so he can offer a hospital bed to a friend.

 An aging male nurse in Fortaleza, in northeastern Brazil, takes in a wounded stranger so he can give the man’s bed to his transgender friend who needs to be hospitalized in Greta, the restrained yet impactful directorial debut from Armando Praca.
-Looking at marginalization through several lenses — including age, sexuality, gender, violence and crime — this is a thematically ambitious but narratively very intimate and compassionate story of human relationships.
-The fact that, despite its wide-ranging concerns and thematic complexity, it always feels so modest is both a major feat of screenwriting and something of a box office concern.
+Looking at marginalization through several lenses — including age, sexuality, gender and criminal life — this is a thematically ambitious but narratively very intimate and compassionate story of human relationships.
+The fact that, despite its wide-ranging concerns, it always feels so modest is both a major feat of screenwriting and something of a box office concern.
 However, it should certainly put Praca on the map as an impressive director of actors and a solid filmmaker in his own right after his experience working as an assistant director or location scout for household names in the Brazilian art house scene such as Karim Ainouz (Futuro Beach).

-Gay nurse Pedro (veteran Marco Nanini) is way past retirement age but still gets himself to the hospital every day, where he takes care of others.
-His caring instincts also have him look after his neighbor and friend, Daniela (Denise Weinberg), a transgender woman in late middle age whose permanent use of lipstick and blue eyeshadow can’t hide the fact she’s not entirely well.
-She has only one kidney left and suffers from chronic kidney disease, which leads to an unexpected hospitalization that throws Pedro’s world for a loop because there’s not a single bed available.
+Gay nurse Pedro (veteran Marco Nanini) is way past retirement age but still gets himself to the hospital every day, where he takes pleasure in taking care of others.
+His avuncular instincts also have him look after his neighbor and friend, Daniela (Denise Weinberg), a transgender woman in late middle age whose permanent use of lipstick and blue eyeshadow can’t hide the fact she’s not entirely well.
+She has only one kidney left and suffers from chronic kidney disease, which leads to an unexpected hospitalization that throws Pedro for a loop because there’s not a single bed available.

 Never above giving anyone a helping hand, Pedro selects a good-looking patient from his ward, gives him a free handjob and some money for a taxi and subsequently offers the now-vacant bed to Daniela.
 But she refuses to stay at the men’s ward, which is understandable seeing how she’s likely fought all her life to finally be accepted and seen as a woman.

 What follows is hard to describe but absolutely fascinating to watch.
-There’s something of the Stockholm Syndrome that sets in, though Praca refuses to point out who might be the captor and who could be the victim.
-Jean and Pedro become sexually involved, but is one paying the other in order to keep their trespasses quiet, are both under that impression or is this an instance of two men falling in lust in unusual circumstances?
-Is Jean even gay, or is he a cunning killer who figures it’s a small price to pay for a hideout that comes with a nurse who can tend to his wounds?
+There’s something of the Stockholm Syndrome that sets in at Pedro's home, though Praca refuses to point out who might be the captor and who could be the victim.
+Jean and Pedro also become sexually involved, but is one paying the other in order to keep their trespasses quiet, are both under that impression or is this an instance of two men simply falling in lust in unusual circumstances?
+Is Jean even queer, or is he a cunning killer who figures it’s a small price to pay for a hideout that comes with a nurse who can tend to his wounds?

 Greta’s last act isn’t quite as strong, as Praca somewhat clumsily tries to wrap up most of his storylines.
-There’s a scene of gay lovemaking between two hot-and-bothered, in-the-prime-of-their-lives supporting characters that will please queer audiences for its laissez-faire attitude toward nudity and erections but has no real narrative necessity.
+There’s a scene of gay lovemaking between two hot-and-bothered, in-the-prime-of-their-lives supporting characters that will please queer audiences for its laissez-faire attitude toward nudity and erections but that has no real narrative necessity.
 It is all the more jarring because the casual-feeling nude scenes between Pedro and Jean, with their bodies showing the ravages of age or their tough lives or both, are much more telling and touching in this respect.
-(One assumes Daniela’s body is similarly marked by her life, but it is mostly kept offscreen.)
+(One assumes Daniela’s body is similarly marked by her life, but it is thankfully mostly kept offscreen, thus avoiding reducing trans issues to matters of the body.)

 The immensely talented, Fortaleza-born cinematographer Ivo Lopes Araujo (Tattoo) shot Greta on the digital Arri Amira camera, though it looks like beautifully textured 16mm, especially in the film’s frequent penumbral scenes, recalling the glories of celluloid in another nod to Garbo.
 The absence of a musical score adds a welcome verite edge.